Duke of Edinburgh Award

 What is it all about?

-The Duke of Edinburgh Award is a personalised Award where young people design their own programme, which can be tailored to suit their personal circumstances, choices and local provision.
+The Duke of Edinburgh Award is a personalised Award where young people design their own programme with support from our staff, which can be tailored to suit their personal circumstances, choices and local provision.
 The Award is balanced, progressive and enjoyable whilst being achievement focused demanding high levels of commitment.
 A DofE programme is a personal challenge and not a competition between others.
 It is also achievable by any young person who chooses to take up the challenge.
 Whilst we offer the programme at St Peters it is voluntary and young people choose to do a programme and commit some of their free time to undertake activities.
 There are four key elements a physical section, volunteering section, skill section and an expedition section.
-At Gold there is also a residential section.
-At St Peters for Bronze we take the students to Little Gidding for a practise overnight expedition and Thetford for assessment overnight expedition.
-For Silver we take students to Rutland for practise overnight expedition and Peak District for assessment overnight expedition.
-For Gold we take students to Peak District for practise overnight expedition and Yorkshire Dales for assessment overnight expedition.
+At Gold there is also a residential section in addition to the expedition.
+At St Peters for Bronze we take the students to Grafham area for a practise overnight expedition and Tilbrook area for assessment overnight expedition.
+For Silver we take students to White Peak District area for practise two night expedition and a different area within the White Peak District area for assessment two night expedition.
+For Gold we take students to the Dark Peak District for practise expedition and Yorkshire Dales for assessment expedition (both four nights).
 Whilst on expedition students are unaccompanied for parts of expedition to meet requirements.

 The Bronze and Silver Award consists of four sections: Expedition, Volunteering, Skills and Physical.
 Detailed information and a comprehensive list of possible activities for each section can be found on the Duke of Edinburgh’s Award website (www.dofe.org).
 The Gold Award also consists of the four sections above plus a residential section.

 The Volunteering Section of the Award is all about making a difference to other peoples’ lives.
 Participants in the past have volunteered their services in:

 Childcare The Environment Youth Work CCF Working in a charity shop